AykutHacioglu4/data-structures-csharp-projects/README.md

 ### 2. Custom Neural Network for Binary Pattern Recognition

-This project implements a simple neural-network-style classifier in C# without using external machine learning libraries.
+This project implements a simple custom classifier in C# without using external machine learning libraries.
 The application classifies 5x5 binary matrix patterns into predefined categories.

-The dataset is generated programmatically by creating different variations of binary patterns.
-These matrix inputs are converted into feature vectors and processed by a custom classifier.
-The model is trained through iterative weight updates and evaluated using both training samples and unseen test samples.
+The dataset is generated programmatically by creating variations of binary patterns.
+Each matrix is converted into a one-dimensional feature vector and processed by a custom neural-network-style structure.

-The goal of this project is to demonstrate the core logic behind data preprocessing, feature representation, training, classification, and evaluation.
+The purpose of this project is to understand the basic workflow behind data generation, feature extraction, training, weight updates, prediction, and evaluation.

 #### Main Features

 * Generates synthetic 5x5 binary pattern data
-* Represents image-like data using two-dimensional arrays
+* Represents image-like inputs using two-dimensional arrays
-* Converts matrix inputs into one-dimensional feature vectors
+* Converts matrix data into one-dimensional feature vectors
 * Implements a basic classifier from scratch
-* Performs iterative training with weight updates
+* Uses iterative weight updates during training
-* Evaluates model performance on sample inputs
+* Tests the model with both training and unseen samples
+* Displays prediction and accuracy results through the console

 #### Concepts Used

 * Object-oriented programming
 * Matrix processing
-* Feature extraction
+* Feature vector creation
 * Basic classification logic
+* Manual training workflow
-* Custom neural network implementation
+* Custom neural-network-style implementation
-* Training and testing workflow

 ---